openhpc/cloudwg/tutorials/pearc20/exercise1.md

 You will need:

 * A Cloud9 IDE environment with packer installed
-* A pearc20 key pair and the pearc20.pem file available on the cloud9 instance
+* A pearc20 key pair and the pearc20.pem file accessible
 * The aws command line tool configured with Access Key ID and Secret Access Key

 If you are missing any of the above, please return to the [Getting Started](getting-started.html) page